 Ginger plant (Zingiber officinale) may seem like a mysterious herb to grow.
-The knobby ginger root is found in grocery stores but very rarely do you find it in your local nursery.
+The knobby ginger root is found in grocery stores, but very rarely do you find it in your local nursery.
 So can you grow ginger at home?
-The answer is yes, you can.
+The answer is yes; you can.
 Not only is growing ginger plants possible, it is easy as well.
 Let’s take a look at how to grow ginger root in your garden.

 How to Grow Ginger Root

 Ginger plants take 10 months to mature.
-If you live in zone 7 or higher, you can grow ginger root in the ground (though in all zones but zone 10, the leaves will die in the winter).
-If you live in zone 6 or lower, you will need to bring your ginger plant in for the winter, which means you will need to plant the ginger root in a pot.
+If you live in USDA zone 7 or higher, you can grow ginger root in the ground (though in all zones but zone 10, the leaves will die in the winter).
+If you live in zone 6 or lower, you’ll need to bring your ginger plant in for the winter, which means you will need to plant the ginger root in a pot.

 How to Harvest Ginger

 Your ginger plant will be ready for harvest in the spring, or you can let it grow through the next summer for a larger harvest.
 When you’re ready to harvest, lift the ginger plant gently from the soil.
 If you’d like to continue to grow ginger root, break off a part of the ginger root that has foliage and carefully replant it.
 The rest of the ginger root can be used as your harvest.
 Break off the foliage and wash the ginger root.
 The ginger root can be broken into smaller pieces for easier use.

 Now that you know how to grow ginger root, you can enjoy its amazing flavor in your favorite recipes.